 Before joining Doughty Street, Angela was Director of Human Rights at JUSTICE, the UK branch of the International Commission of Jurists.
 She ran a range of public interest interventions in the UK and at the European Court of Human Rights.
 She has managed collaborative teams of both leading and junior counsel.

 Angela is the general editor of Sweet and Maxwell’s loose-leaf Human Rights Practice.
-She sits on the Legal and Policy Committee of Freedom from Torture and is a Trustee of Legal Action Group.
+She is a Trustee of Legal Action Group.

 Angela accepts instruction in a broad range of civil liberties and human rights matters, in the domestic courts, the European Court of Human Rights and a range of international tribunals.